Horizont Computergrafik

 Studio Description

-Horizont Computergrafik is a games and interactive media studio based in Berlin, founded in 2022 by Luca Beisel.
+Horizont Computergrafik is a games and interactive media studio based in Berlin, founded in 2022.

 The Founder

-Luca Beisel is an art historian and software developer with a background in Digital Humanities, simulation and visualization software for academia and immersive media.
-He has worked on projects spanning interactive 3D simulations of ancient astronomical models, VR experiences for cultural heritage and research software for network visualization.
+Luca Beisel is an art historian and software developer with a background in Digital Humanities, simulation and visualization software for academia.

 Luca Beisel Personal Website

-This multidisciplinary interest, bridging art history, scientific visualization, and interactive technology, shapes the studio's approach: technically ambitious work that explores novel concepts in game design, interface design, creative software, and interactive computing.
+This multidisciplinary interest, bridging art history, interactive technology and immersive media, shapes the studio's approach: technically ambitious work that explores novel concepts in game design, interface design, creative software, and interactive computing.

 Saftladen Indie Games Collective Berlin